Coinerella/dart_donation_bot/README.md

 ## Get started
 1. Clone this repo.
-2. Create a *docker-compose.override.yml* file and set the environment variables accordingly.
+2. Create a *.env* file and set the environment variables accordingly.
 When starting for the first time, setting **SILENT_OPERATION=true** is recommended to avoid spam on initial build of the database.
 3. run *./deploy.sh*
 4. ???